 - include uncontrollable finger and thumb rubbing

-Changes in speech and voice, including:
+MSA can cause changes in speech and voice, including:

 - difficulty speaking

-- speaking in monotone
+- monotone speech

 - slow or slurred speech

-- speaking in low or high volume
+- speaking at a low or high volume

 Other symptoms of MSA include: